outervation/promptyped/README.md

 There's an initial writeup at: https://outervationai.substack.com/p/getting-an-llm-to-write-a-small-nontrivial .
 And a writeup of recent improvements at: https://outervationai.substack.com/p/building-a-100-llm-written-standards .

 Examples of usage are in the app dir, i.e. app/TaskFromConfig.hs.
 It might be used like `promptyped ./config_app_example_big_task.json ./config_model_example.json`.
-Currently supports Go and Python (via `uv`) as project languages, but the Python support isn't well tested.
+Currently supports Go, Rust and Python (via `uv`) as project languages, but the Python and Rust support isn't well tested.

-The workflows/prompts are in src/PromptCommon.has.
+The workflows are in src/PromptCommon.hs.

 The main interface to the library is the following: